tychobrouwer/4EM30-grainsilo/test-results.md

 - The new algorithm is faster than the old algorithm
 - The new algorithm is fastest with 6 threads due to the overhead of threads for this number of particles and iterations
 - While using OMP ```addToCLList``` is the most time consuming function (it is called a lot)
+- Using the linked list with tail is faster than using the linked list without tail